mossuchida/byuicloud/README.md

 cat index.html
 ```

+DEPRICATED - Sometimes the link works, other times link does not work
 -	Create [LB.yaml](./myExpressApp/LB.yaml) file to generate routes
 - Copy the file to AWS PowerShell
   - Actions > Upload File